 Your welcome pack should remind them of why they are working with you, detail what exactly they are getting and the transformation they will experience.

-The beady-eyed among you may have noticed that this sounds very similar the information provided in the client proposal…. well…. it is!
+The beady-eyed among you may have noticed that this sounds very similar to the information provided in the client proposal…. well…. it is!
 I recommend expanding and going into a bit more detail, but yes, some of the information is broadly repeated.
 That is because it is important, you don’t want to have a client getting frustrated that they can’t get hold of you at 10:00 pm, for example, so reiterate the very key information to creating a successful working relationship again.

-5.2 Contract, DPR and Invoice
+5.2 Contract and Invoice

-6. Send Client Gift
+6. Send Your Client a Gift

 This is a nice touch and keeps your client energised, confident and motivated.
-Some people send pre-selected gifts which is great for ease, however, I love selecting gifts for people and it adds to the personal touch, so I actually handpick every gift I send my clients.
+Some people send pre-selected gifts which are great for ease, however, I love selecting gifts for people and it adds to the personal touch, so I actually handpick every gift I send my clients.

-I always aim for these to arrive before our kick-off call as it ensures the client is in a great frame of mind for all of our strategising (plus its an extra bit of motivation to get them through that intake form).
+I always aim for these to arrive before our kick-off call as it ensures the client is in a great frame of mind for all of our strategising (plus it’s an extra bit of motivation to get them through that intake form).

 7. Client Intake Form & Kick-Off Call